Freeze drying: Radiant freeze dryers

 Radiant freeze dryers use infrared radiation to heat the sample in the tray.
 This type of heating allows for simple flat trays to be used as an infrared source can be located above the flat trays to radiate downwards onto the product.
-Infrared radiation heating allows for a very uniform heating of the surface of the product, but has very little capacity for penetration so it is used mostly with very shallow trays and homogeneous sample matrices.
+Infrared radiation heating allows for a uniform heating of the surface of the product, but has little capacity for penetration so it is used mostly with shallow trays and homogeneous sample matrices.

 Microwave-assisted freeze dryers

 Microwave-assisted freeze dryers utilize microwaves to allow for deeper penetration into the sample to expedite the sublimation and heating processes in freeze-drying.
-This method can be very complicated to set up and run as the microwaves can create an electrical field capable of causing gases in the sample chamber to become plasma.
+This method can be complicated to set up and run as the microwaves can create an electrical field capable of causing gases in the sample chamber to become plasma.
 This plasma could potentially burn the sample, so maintaining a microwave strength appropriate for the vacuum levels is imperative.
 The rate of sublimation in a product can affect the microwave impedance, in which power of the microwave must be changed accordingly.